 Eating and Body Image Concerns

 Adjustment to chronic illness

 Feel free to leave a detailed message on my confidential office voicemail.
 Please leave your phone number and several convenient times when I can return your call.

 I prefer using e-mail only to arrange or modify appointments.
 Please do not e-mail me content related to your therapy sessions, as e-mail is not completely secure or confidential.
 E-mail should not be used for emergencies.
 In case of emergency please call 911 or go to your nearest emergency department.

-There is free parking in the rear of the building and meter parking on the street.
-Entrance to the waiting room is at the rear of the building.
+There is parking in the rear of the building and the entrance is off the driveway.